 Home / Blog / Chrome Tab Limit

-Google's Chrome and Chromebook help pages explain how to open and manage tabs and troubleshoot memory pressure.
-They do not publish a fixed tab-count maximum.
-In practice, Chrome lets you keep opening tabs until your device, pages, extensions, and operating system can no longer keep the session comfortable.
+Chrome does not publish a fixed maximum tab count.
+In practice, Chrome lets you keep opening tabs until your device, pages, extensions, active media, and operating system make the session uncomfortable.

 Chrome's practical tab limit comes from memory pressure.
 Every open tab can use memory for the page, scripts, media, form state, background activity, and browser processes.
-Extensions and other apps add their own load.
+Extensions and other apps pile on.

 Once the system is under pressure, Chrome may feel capped even though the tab strip still lets you open more tabs.
 Watch for slow tab switching, pages reloading when you return to them, frozen windows, high fan or battery use on laptops, and occasional "Aw, Snap!" page loading errors.